hermippus/middle-square-method/README.md

 # Middle square method
-Middle-square is a method of generating pseudorandom numbers.
+(Modified) Middle-square is a method of generating pseudorandom numbers.

 Simple implementation in C